Feminism in Taiwan: The 1980s

-While Annette Lu the leading figure of the feminist movement in Taiwan in the 1970s Lee Yuan-chen, one of her associates, became a leading figure in the 1980s.

-Born in Kunming on the Chinese mainland, her family moved to Taipei in 1949.
+Annette Lu was a leading figure of the feminist movement in Taiwan in the 1970s.
+Lee Yuan-chen, one of her associates, became a leading figure in the 1980s.
+Born in Kunming on the Chinese mainland, Lee's family moved to Taipei in 1949.
 She was an educated woman, having studied at the National Taiwan University’s Chinese Literature department, obtaining a bachelor’s degree in 1968 and a master’s degree in 1970.
 After graduating she started working in a teaching position at Tamkang University.
 She married a classmate and while their marriage was egalitarian at first, this changed after the birth of their child.
 Pushed into a traditional female role, she divorced her husband, went to the United States and enrolled at the University of Oregon.
 She became familiar with several feminist ideologies, which continued to influence her after her return to Taiwan in 1976.

 After Lu’s imprisonment, Lee and several other associates founded the Awakening Publishing House in 1982.
 Its goals were to enable women to take sole control of their financial and emotional independence.
 It remained the only non-government affiliated group to challenge existing hierarchy and stand in for gender equality until the lifting of martial law in 1987.
 The monthly magazine Awakening dominated feminist discourse in the 1980s and Awakening Publishing House became an important gathering point for feminist activities, similar to Lu’s Pioneer Press in the previous decade.
 Awakening Publishing House’s role in the Taiwanese feminist movement would remain of great importance until the early 1990s.